Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Does diet really make a difference to oral health?

 Diet plays a significant role in oral health.
 Frequent consumption of sugary foods and drinks provides fuel for the bacteria that produce acids responsible for tooth decay.
-A balanced diet rich in calcium, phosphorus, vitamins, and fibre supports strong teeth and healthy gums.
+Acidic foods and beverages can also contribute to enamel erosion over time.
+Conversely, a balanced diet rich in calcium, phosphorus, vitamins, and fibre supports strong teeth and healthy gums.
+Drinking water regularly helps to maintain saliva flow, which is the mouth's natural defence against acid attack.
+Making mindful dietary choices — such as limiting sugar intake to mealtimes and choosing water over sugary drinks — can meaningfully reduce the risk of dental problems.

 Share this article: